 Since our inception, we have incurred significant operating losses.
-As we commercially launched our first product, INVELTYS, in January 2019, we have had limited revenues to date from product sales and have financed our operations primarily through proceeds from our IPO, public common stock offerings and sales of our common stock under our ATM Offering, private placements of preferred stock, borrowings under credit facilities, convertible promissory notes and warrants.
+As we commercially launched our first product, INVELTYS, in January 2019, and commenced a full promotional launch of our second product, EYSUVIS, in early January 2021, we have had limited revenues to date from product sales and have financed our operations primarily through proceeds from our IPO, follow-on public common stock offerings and sales of our common stock under our ATM Offerings, private placements of preferred stock, borrowings under credit facilities, convertible promissory notes and warrants.

 In July 2017, we completed an IPO pursuant to which we issued and sold 6,900,000 shares of our common stock, which included 900,000 shares sold pursuant to the exercise of the underwriters' option to purchase additional shares, at a price of \$15.00 per share.
-We received net proceeds of \$94.0 million after deducting underwriting discounts and commission of \$7.3 million and offering costs incurred in 2017 of \$2.2 million.
+We received net proceeds of \$94.0 million after deducting underwriting discounts and commission of \$7.3 million and offering costs of \$2.2 million.

-On August 9, 2018, we filed our 2018 Shelf Registration, under which we may offer and sell up to \$250.0 million of a variety of securities including common stock, preferred stock, warrants, depositary shares, debt securities, purchase contracts, purchase units or any combination of such securities during the three-year period that commenced upon the 2018 Shelf Registration becoming effective.
-Under the 2018 Shelf Registration, we may periodically offer one or more types of securities in amounts, at prices and on terms announced, if and when the securities are ever offered.
-We initially designated \$50.0 million of our 2018 Shelf Registration to be offered under our ATM Offering.
-There was \$18.3 million of securities available to be issued under the 2018 Shelf Registration as of September 30, 2020.
+On August 9, 2018, we filed our 2018 Shelf Registration, under which we could initially offer and sell up to \$250.0 million of a variety of securities including common stock, preferred stock, warrants, depositary shares, debt securities, purchase contracts, purchase units or any combination of such securities during the three-year period that commenced upon the 2018 Shelf Registration becoming effective.
+Under the 2018 Shelf Registration, we may periodically offer one or more types of securities in amounts, at prices and on terms announced, if and when the securities are ever offered